gruntwork-io/docs/docs/2.0/docs/library/tutorials/deploying-your-first-gruntwork-module.md

 </TabItem>
 <TabItem value="Terragrunt" label="Terragrunt" default>

-For Terragrunt, we recommend storing all reusable infrastructure modules in a directory called _envcommon.
-Create two paths — one to reference the terraform-aws-lambda module and another to reference the local module.
+For Terragrunt, we recommend storing all reusable infrastructure modules in a directory called  `_envcommon`.
+Create two paths — one to reference the `terraform-aws-lambda` module and another to reference the local module.

 ```bash
 mkdir -p gw_module_guide/_envcommon/serverless-api